cashubtc/nuts/CTF-numeric.md

 ## Combinatorial Markets

-Numeric conditions can participate in [NUT-CTF-split-merge][CTF-split-merge] combinatorial markets.
-The `parent_collection_id` and `collateral` fields work the same way as for enum conditions.
-For example, a user could split election tokens into numeric BTC price sub-conditions.
+Numeric conditions can participate in root-level [NUT-CTF-split-merge][CTF-split-merge] convert operations.
+Nested/combinatorial construction is out of scope for this version.

 ## Error Codes